Get Moving Motivation Printables

 2. Keep a feelings log.
 If you need help determining what conditions trigger flow for you, try starting a journal.
 You may find that gardening or number-crunching gets you fully engaged.
 It may turn out that you’re a morning person or that you do your best work after dinner.

 3. Set specific goals.
-Learning and progressing is also essential to keeping an activity interesting.
+Learning and progressing are also essential to keeping an activity interesting.
 Give yourself measurable targets and timelines to aim for.

 4. Take on new challenges.
 Stretch your abilities by venturing into new areas.
 Put yourself to the test with something that’s demanding but within reach.
 Rehearse a new piece of piano music or prepare to take a certification examination for a popular software program.